 Balancing the industry begins by having a broad network of buyers and sellers, both domestically and globally.
 That allows traders to match organizations who have more product than they need with those who don’t have enough.
 It’s merely a matter of striking a deal and setting up the logistics.

 That’s the simplest balancing method, but it’s also critically important.
 In the case of fluid milk, the alternative to finding a home for surplus product if a local milkshed is at capacity is to pour it down the drain.

 More options are available for products that are better fit for storage, such as cheese, butter or powders.
 In those cases, traders will purchase these products and store them until a later date when demand is strong and prices are potentially better.

 Storage is an important balancing option for handlers, too.
-Because milk has such a limited shelf life, handlers are forced convert excess milk into something more storeable.
-By trading one kind of capacity for another, surplus milk is turned into something that’s sold instead of wasted.
+Milk has a relatively short shelf life, so handlers convert excess milk into something more storeable, trading one kind of capacity for another.

-On the other side of the coin, processors who have extra capacity after meeting their obligations turn to traders to find excess milk they can process.
-That maximizes the efficiency of their processing plants.
-When plants stay at capacity, they stay profitable.
+On the other side of the coin, when plants stay at capacity, they stay profitable.
+So, processors who have extra capacity after meeting their obligations turn to traders to find excess milk.

 Another balancing option is to export.
 Traders watch worldwide industry signals just as closely as they do domestic ones so that, should the circumstances arise, their customers have yet another balancing option.